What Technical Skills Are Essential for Digital Marketing Pros?

 And having a good understanding of testing and CRO allows you to work with designers and developers to get more complicated and effective tests up.

 Learning testing tools depends on which one you use.
 Optimizely has a great learning resource.
-You can learn about CRO in general with CXL Institute, or read this post if you’re starting from the beginning.
+You can learn about CRO in general with CXL Institute, or read this post on conversion optimization if you’re starting from the beginning.

 Become a Marketing Technologist